 There is one other short hike nearby that takes you out to another headland and there’s a walk around Halfway Lake via the beach or a campground as well.

-Pukaskwa National Park doesn’t see a lot of visitors because of its’ remote location – roughly 1,100 kilometres northwest of Toronto and 320 kilometres east of Thunder Bay.
+Pukaskwa National Park doesn’t see a lot of visitors because of its’ remote location – roughly 1,100 km northwest of Toronto and 320 km east of Thunder Bay.
 With its beautiful beaches and rugged lake-shore scenery, it ranks right up there as one of Canada’s great national parks.